 A firm diagnosis from a medical practitioner for the time limit to commence is not always necessary: in such circumstances you should seek legal advice from a specialist as soon as you experience symptoms which you believe may have been caused by a third party.

 A List of useful external charitable contacts can be made available on request.
 You may also wish to consult :

 Benefit Enquiry Line

-A confidential telephone service for people with disabilities, their representatives and their carers.
+A confidential telephone service for people with disabilities, their Representatives and Carers.